-- The extensor digitorum is unopposed by the lumbricals and interossei and extends the metacarpophalangeal joints - the flexor digitorum superficialis and profundus are unopposed by the lumbricals and interossei and flex the middle and terminal phalanges, respectively - In addition, loss of sensation will occur along C8 affects the medial side of the arm. (the doctor said that the C8 affects the medial side of the forearm () / T1 affects the lower part of the arm. / (Note that the intercostobrachial nerve (T2) supplies the axilla) - If the eighth cervical nerve is also damaged, the extent of anesthesia will be greater and will involve the medial side of the forearm, hand, and medial two fingers. - Lower lesions of the brachial plexus can also be produced by the presence of a cervical rib or malignant metastases from the lungs in the lower deep cervical lymph nodes.
+- The extensor digitorum is unopposed by the lumbricals and interossei and extends the metacarpophalangeal joints - the flexor digitorum superficialis and profundus are unopposed by the lumbricals and interossei and flex the middle and terminal phalanges, respectively C8: supply medial side of lorearn.
+T1: supply Lower part of medial side of Ann. - In addition, loss of sensation will occur along the medial side of the arm. - If the eighth cervical nerve is also damaged, the extent of anesthesia will be greater and will involve the medial side of the forearm, hand, and medial two fingers. - Lower lesions of the brachial plexus can also be produced by the presence of a cervical rib or malignant metastases from the lungs in the lower deep cervical lymph nodes.